 - If less than 4 runners take place, your horse does actually have to win

-- 8 or more and you need a top three place
+- 8 or more and you need a top-three place

-If it’s a tie between two favs then you get stuck with the one who has the lower racecard number.
+When it comes to non-runners, as in a placepot your bet will be swapped for the favourite.
+If it’s a tie between two favs then you get the one with the lower racecard number.

 If the favourite already appears on your selection list then you get a double up on that particular choice.
 If it places then congratulations, you have two winners in that particular leg of your line.

 How do You Win on a Quadpot?